oliveira-jo/solid-simple-example/README.md

 As incredible as it may seem, I've been applying this patters in my code for a long time, since got my degree at FACCAT, in 2014.
 I was using them, but I didn't know the actual names of each one.

-So let`s take a look ate each pattern and apply them in a simple code example.
+So let's take a look ate each pattern and apply them in a simple code example.

 ## SOLID Principle: